Appalachian State vs. Georgia State NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Appalachian State and its opponents have scored at least 55.5 points -- this matchup's over/under -- only once this year.
+- Appalachian State and its opponents have scored at least 55.5 points or more just one time this season.

-- Georgia State's games have gone over 55.5 points in two opportunities this season.
+- Georgia State has combined with its opponents to score more than 55.5 points in two games this season.

 - The two teams combine to score 50.6 points per game, 4.9 less than the over/under in this contest.